Lautaro Giaccone

-Lautaro Darío Giaccone (born 1 February 2001) is an Argentine professional footballer who plays as an attacking midfielder for Argentinos Juniors.
+Lautaro Darío Giaccone (born 1 February 2001) is an Argentine professional footballer who plays as an attacking midfielder for Columbus Crew on loan from Argentinos Juniors.

 Club career

 Giaccone started his career with 9 de Julio at the age of three, before having stints in San Francisco with Los Andes, aged six, and Sportivo Belgrano.
 In January 2017, Giaccone joined the academy of Rosario Central at the age of fifteen; having had a trial in the preceding December.
 In August 2020, the attacking midfielder signed his first professional contract.
 He made the first-team's substitute's bench on 2 January 2021 for a win over Defensa y Justicia, though wasn't selected to come on in the Copa de la Liga Profesional.
 Giaccone's senior debut arrived on 9 January in the same competition against Lanús.

 On 10 March 2022, Giaccone joined Primera Nacional club Ferro Carril Oeste on loan for the rest of 2022 with a purchase option.

 In July 2025, Giaccone joined Argentinos Juniors for $1 million, signing a contract until the end of 2029.